HomeLatest NewsGovTechMeitY, UP to Set Up Three AI Centres Under IndiaAI Mission

 The centres will function as hubs connecting universities, startups and companies to develop AI applications for government services and economic use.
 They will provide access to computing infrastructure and datasets required for AI research and product development.

-Officials said the facilities will also house and AI Labs — training facilities where students and professionals can learn to work with AI systems and large datasets.
+Officials said the facilities will also house Data and AI Labs — training facilities where students and professionals can learn to work with AI systems and large datasets.
 The centres will offer certification courses in AI and related technologies.

 Advertisement